valhuber/TDD/readme.md

 &nbsp;&nbsp;

-### 3a.
-Add Custom Service
+### Add Custom Service

-10 lines of Python (`api/customize_api.py`)
-Next, we defined a custom service to add an order and it's Order Details, as [described here](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#api-customization).
+While the autmatically API is a great start, you may uncover a need for a custom service.
+This is easy to add - 10 lines of Python (`api/customize_api.py`) - since the logic (discussed below) is enforced by the underlying data access.
+For details, [see here](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#api-customization).

 &nbsp;&nbsp;